esoto15/health-monitoring/README.md

 By uncovering these key stress drivers, this research aims to provide valuable insights for educational institutions to develop targeted interventions and foster a more supportive learning environment for students.

 ## Feature Selection
+We applied ANOVA (Analysis of Variance) and the Chi-Square Test to identify the most significant features associated with the target variable, stress_level.
+Both tests assess the relationship between each feature and the target, with higher scores indicating stronger associations.

+The results from both tests highlighted sleep quality and blood pressure as the most significant features.
+These two variables showed the highest scores, suggesting they are strongly correlated with stress levels in the dataset.